awsdocs/aws-codedeploy-user-guide/doc_source/welcome.md

 When you create a deployment group that is used in blue/green deployments, you can choose how your replacement environment is specified:

-**Copy an existing Auto Scaling group**: During the blue/green deployment, AWS CodeDeploy creates the instances for your replacement environment automatically during the deployment\.
-With this option, AWS CodeDeploy uses the Auto Scaling group you specify as a template for the replacement environment, including the same number of running instances and many other configuration options\.
+**Copy an existing Amazon EC2 Auto Scaling group**: During the blue/green deployment, AWS CodeDeploy creates the instances for your replacement environment automatically during the deployment\.
+With this option, AWS CodeDeploy uses the Amazon EC2 Auto Scaling group you specify as a template for the replacement environment, including the same number of running instances and many other configuration options\.

-**Choose instances manually**: You can specify the instances to be counted as your replacement using Amazon EC2 instance tags, Auto Scaling group names, or both\.
+**Choose instances manually**: You can specify the instances to be counted as your replacement using Amazon EC2 instance tags, Amazon EC2 Auto Scaling group names, or both\.
 If you choose this option, you do not need to specify the instances for the replacement environment until you create a deployment\.

 Here's how it works:

-1. You already have instances or an Auto Scaling group that will serve as your original environment\.
-The first time you run a blue/green deployment, you'll typically use instances that were already used in  an in\-place deployment\.
+1. You already have instances or an Amazon EC2 Auto Scaling group that serves as your original environment\.
+The first time you run a blue/green deployment, you typically use instances that were already used in an in\-place deployment\.

 1. In an existing AWS CodeDeploy application, you create a blue/green deployment group where, in addition to the options required for an in\-place deployment, you specify the following:
-   + The load balancer that will route traffic from your original environment to your replacement environment during the blue/green deployment process\.
+   + The load balancer that routes traffic from your original environment to your replacement environment during the blue/green deployment process\.
    + Whether to reroute traffic to the replacement environment immediately or wait for you to reroute it manually\.
    + The rate at which traffic is routed to the replacement instances\.
    + Whether the instances that are replaced are terminated or kept running\.

 1. You create a deployment for this deployment group during which the following occur:

-   1. If you chose to copy an Auto Scaling group, instances are provisioned for your replacement environment\.
+   1. If you chose to copy an Amazon EC2 Auto Scaling group, instances are provisioned for your replacement environment\.

    1. The application revision you specify for the deployment is installed on the replacement instances\.

    1. If you specified a wait time in the deployment group settings, the deployment is paused\.
 This is the time when you can run tests and verifications in your replacement environment\.
 If you don't manually reroute the traffic before the end of the wait period, the deployment is stopped\.

-   1. Instances in the replacement environment are registered with an Elastic Load Balancing load balancer and traffic begins to be routed to them\.
+   1. Instances in the replacement environment are registered with an Elastic Load Balancing load balancer and traffic starts being routed to them\.

    1. Instances in the original environment are deregistered and handled according to your specification in the deployment group, either terminated or kept running\.